gospodnetic/industrial_training/gh_pages/_source/session2/Parameters.md

 So far we haven't used the request field, `base_frame`, for anything.
 In this exercise we'll use ROS parameters to set this field.
 You will need to:

 1. Add a private node handle to the main method of the `myworkcell_node` in addition to the normal one.
-1. Use the private node handle to load the parameter `base_frame` and store it in a local string object.
+2. Use the private node handle to load the parameter `base_frame` and store it in a local string object.

-   * If no parameter is provided, default to the parameter to `"world"`.
+   * If no parameter is provided, default the parameter to `"world"`.

-1. When making the service call to the `vision_node`, use this parameter to fill out the `request::base_frame` field.
+3. When making the service call to the `vision_node`, use this parameter to fill out the `request::base_frame` field.
-1. Add a `<param>` tag to your launch file to initialize the new value.
+4. Add a `<param>` tag to your launch file to initialize the new value.

 ## Scan-N-Plan Application: Guidance